Ewpratten/ludum-dare-50/game/README.md

 - `./desktop_wrapper`
   - A tiny bit of code to initialize the game and run it
   - Used to improve the speed of the Rust compiler
+- `./dist`
+  - Anything in here will be bundled directly into the game executable